- On 26 April 2019

 Fruit sorbet or sherbet

-As a first thing mix together powders.
-Prepare the syrup by heating the water with the powders.
-Heat the syrup for 2-3 minutes at 80°C to make the carob seed flour act.
-Soak the lemon peel (if present among the ingredients) for 5 min.
-Remove the peel from the syrup and blend it with the fruit.
-Let mixture cool in the refrigerator 6 to 12 hours.
+First, mix together the powders: 220g of water, 80g of sucrose, 60g of dextrose, juice of 1 lemon, 350g of fruit, and 1g of carob seed flour.
+Next, prepare the syrup by heating the water with the powders.
+Subsequently, heat the syrup for 2-3 minutes at 80°C to activate the carob seed flour.
+Afterward, soak the lemon peel (if present among the ingredients) for 5 minutes.
+Then, remove the peel from the syrup and blend the syrup with the fruit.
+Finally, let the mixture cool in the refrigerator for 6 to 12 hours.